RandomSearch18/a-level-project/docs/readme.md

 I tested it with my test data for before, and it correctly found the shortest path, which I checked by viewing the nodes on osm.org.
 I saw that it took a shortcut path through a small field, which shows it is working correctly.
 I did note that the program now takes a second or two to execute on my PC, which suggests that I will have to investigate performance soon.

-I then needed to add the data types for the route result, so that `calculate_route_a_star()` could return something useful.
-Becuase this requires quite a few classes, I created `route_result.py` to keep them in one place.
+I then needed to add the data types for the route result, so that `calculate_route_a_star()` could return something useful. because this requires quite a few classes, I created `route_result.py` to keep them in one place.

 I made the following changes from my class diagram: